kacpertopol/kacpertopol.github.io/all.md

 ## Algorithms and Data Structures (computer lab, summer 2019-2020)

-A new set of exercises will be made available, on average every week.
+A new set of exercises will be made available, on average, every week.
 Each exercise can be implemented in your language of choice, with some caveats:

 * Please don't use languages that rely strongly on functional programming